PynPoint/PynPoint/docs/usage.rst

 				input_place_in,
 				output_place_in)

 Now we are ready to add the different pipeline steps.
 For an explanation about the individual modules check out their documentation in the :ref:`pynpoint-package`.
 Input- and output-tags/-ports will be explained in :ref:`pipeline-architecture`.
-According to |Amara_Quanz| the following processing steps need to be added for a simple end to end ADI data processing pipeline:
+According to |Amara_Quanz2| the following processing steps need to be added for a simple end to end ADI data processing pipeline:

 1. Read the raw data: ::